-A person appointed either by the insurance company or insured to assist in claims verification and settlement, so that a claim can be settled expeditiously for the mutual benefit of both parties.
+A person appointed either by the insurance company or the insured to assist in claims verification and settlement, so that a claim can be settled expeditiously for the mutual benefit of both parties.

 ACT OF GOD